 - Part Four – Practical tips for managing cloud deployments

 In this article series, we’ll look at how rapid unmanaged growth in cloud spend presents a threat to IT departments and organisations.
 We’ll go on to explore how a modern ITAM team can adapt to address those threats and ensure organisations get the best value from their investments.
 Cloud is increasingly mainstream and “business-as-usual”, and now is the time for ITAM teams to ensure they grab the considerable opportunities offered by managing these new asset types.
 This article series equips you to understand the challenge and to address it with team structures, tools, policies, and specific management tips for major cloud providers.
+For the full whitepaper accompanying the series please click here (no registration required)

 Cloud types and their enterprise usage